savonet/blog/_posts/2023-10-21-a-better-liquidsoap-developer-experience.md

 ```

 Also, note that the filetype for `liquidsoap` was only added in `vim` and `neovim` as part of this
-project so, by the time you are reading this, it might or might not be supported out of the box.
+project so, by the time you are reading this, it may or may not be supported out of the box.
 If not, you can add this:

 ```shell
 $ cat ~/.config/nvim/ftdetect/liq.vim